escolmebartlebooth/usdc-t1-p4-detection/README.md

 [//]: # (Image References)

-[image1]: ./output_images/camera_calibration.png "Calibration"
+[image1]: output_images/camera_calibration.png "Calibration"
-[image2]: ./output_images/distortion_correction.png "Distortion Correction"
+[image2]: output_images/distortion_correction.png "Distortion Correction"
-[image3]: ./output_images/sobel_abs.png "Thresholds"
+[image3]: output_images/sobel_abs.png "Thresholds"
-[image4]: ./output_images/sobel_magdir.png "Thresholds"
+[image4]: output_images/sobel_magdir.png "Thresholds"
-[image5]: ./output_images/color_select.png "Thresholds"
+[image5]: output_images/color_select.png "Thresholds"
-[image6]: ./output_images/combined_select.png "Thresholds"
+[image6]: output_images/combined_select.png "Thresholds"
-[image7]: ./examples/warped_histogram.png "Warp Example"
+[image7]: output_images/warped_histogram.png "Warp Example"

-[image5]: ./examples/color_fit_lines.jpg "Fit Visual"
+[image8]: output_images/poly_line.png "Fit Visual"
-[image6]: ./examples/example_output.jpg "Output"
+[image9]: output_images/static_output.png "Output"
-[video1]: ./project_video.mp4 "Video"
+[video1]: project_video_output.mp4 "Video"

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points

 ### Section 1: Camera Calibration

-The code for this step is contained in the first section the IPython notebook located in "usdc-advanced-lane-detection-final.iypnb".
+The code for this step is contained in the 3rd code cell of the IPython notebook located in "usdc-advanced-lane-detection-final.iypnb".

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.